ZhenbangYou/SysY-Front-End/README.md

   - When a parameter is read and solved (like ```g(1)```, the solving of parameters may be necessary sometimes), put it into a list (can be implemented by *vector* in *C++*).
   - When all parameters are read and solved, put them into correct positions one by one.

 Within the callee, sometimes there is no such instruction as ```return```.
 Meanwhile, sometimes it is also impossible to analyze all the possible control flow to determine whether there is at least one ```return``` instructions in each path.
-As a result, a simple and also the only practical way is to add an extra ```return``` instruction right before the the end of each function.
+As a result, a simple and also the only practical way is to add an extra ```return``` instruction right before the end of each function.

 For the caller, obtaining return value is straightforward----just by an equal sign ("=").
 As a one-pass code generator does not know whether this return value will be used later, it will always get the return value as long as there is one.
 From a standpoint of assembly language, no matter used or not, the return value always resides there (*a0* for RISC-V 32I and *%rax* for x86).